amsen20/masters-thesis/docs/scinear/using-linear-types.md

   <finally expression>
 ```
 Scinear traverses the `try` expression first.
-The catch `case` expressions, the `finally` expression, and the rest of the program cannot use linear references mentioned in the try expression.
+The catch `case` expressions, the `finally` expression, and the rest of the program cannot use linear variables mentioned in the try expression.
 Similar to `match-case`, for each catch case, the traversal order is first the `case pattern` and then the `case expression`.
-Because there is no traversal order between catch cases, these cases can use the same linear references.
+Because there is no traversal order between catch cases, these cases can use the same linear variables.
 Scinear traverses the `finally` expression last.
-As a result, the `finally` expression can only use linear references that remain unused in the `try` expression and in all catch `case pattern`s and `case expression`s.
+As a result, the `finally` expression can only use linear variables that remain unused in the `try` expression and in all catch `case pattern`s and `case expression`s.

 ```Scala
 def tryF(f: LinearInt => LinearInt, x: LinearInt, default: LinearInt): LinearInt =